WinVector/JXREF/README.txt

    GoodChapter1.xml_external_links.xml
    GoodChapter2.xml_external_links.xml

-Each files contains all the defined id's in the book that are not in the chapter in question.
+Each "_external_links.xml" file contains all the defined id's in the book that are not in the chapter in question.
 Look in test/GoodBook for the simple book example.